AASHTO Soil Classification

 Coefficient of earth pressure at rest

-The ratio of horizontal effective stress of a soil to the vertical effective stress at a specific point in a soil mass behind a retaining wall when the wall does not move (loaded in conditions of zero horizontal strain).
-See the link to Retaining Walls for equations and calculations.
+specific point in a soil mass behind a retaining wall when the wall does not move (loaded in

 Coefficient of friction

-The ratio between the tangential force required to cause a body, such as a foundation surface or a retaining wall, to slide along a plane and the normal force between the body and the plane.
+surface or a retaining wall, to slide along a plane and the normal force between the body

 Coefficient of passive earth pressure

-The ratio of the maximum horizontal effective stress of a soil to the vertical effective stress at a specific point in a soil mass behind a retaining wall as the wall moves toward the soil.
-See the link to Retaining Walls for equations and calculations.
+stress at a specific point in a soil mass behind a retaining wall as the wall moves toward

 Coefficient of permeability